caliconiko/caliconiko/README.md

 [Graphical esolang I made that I am really proud of](https://github.com/photon-niko/shapes)

 ~~Currently working on making an AsciiDots IDE~~ Nope!
-Currently crocheting.
+Currently playing with Astroneer trains.
 It's really fun!
 You should try it!

 # Everyone has these in their bios